-On March 4, 2023, United Nations (U.N.) member countries finalized the text of an international legally binding instrument to address marine biodiversity on the high seas (international waters).
+On June 19, 2023, the United Nations (U.N.) adopted an international legally binding instrument to address marine biodiversity on the high seas (international waters).
 This agreement is the first single international instrument to address biodiversity on the high seas as a whole.
 The instrument is commonly referred to as the Biodiversity Beyond National Jurisdiction (BBNJ) Agreement or the High Seas Treaty.
+The United States signed the BBNJ Agreement on September 20, 2023, and on December 18, 2024, President Biden transmitted it to the Senate for advice and consent to ratification (Treaty Doc.
+118-2).

 The high seas comprise about 95% of the global ocean by volume (Figure 1) and include unique ecosystems rich in biodiversity, such as hydrothermal vents and deep-sea coral gardens.
 Certain commercial activities on the high seas that may affect the marine biodiversity, such as fishing, shipping, seabed mining, and dumping, are covered by international agreements.
 The United States is a party to some but not all of these agreements.
 According to the U.S. Department of State, the high seas have only limited governance and are often unmonitored.
 Congress generally has expressed interest in various aspects of domestic and international marine biological conservation.
 Under the Constitution, the Senate provides advice and consent to ratify international agreements, including those aimed at the conservation and sustainable management of the global ocean.

-Figure I. The High Seas
+Figure 1.
+The High Seas